 While it is more predominantly used for news and feature articles, night mode can also have its uses in web design for eCommerce.
 The primary benefit of night mode, as described by Wired, is that it is much friendlier on the eye.

-People may not be as impulsive online shopping opposed to in a brick-and-mortar store.
-They will still browse multiple outlets in search of the items that they want to get.
+In a brick-and-mortar store, people are likely to be impulsive in their purchases simply because they can physically see the products.
+That’s rarely the case in online shopping since one is likely to browse through various pages in search of the ideal item.
 As such, online shopping can be as much of a strain on the eyes as land shopping is on the feet.

-Night mode could become a feature for eShoppers to have access to, which makes browsing less of a strain on the eyes.
+Night mode could become a useful feature for the online shoppers.
+It makes browsing less straining, especially for those who spend a lot of time on their phones and computer monitors.
 Additionally, night mode has a very distinctive look and it is still quite a fleetingly used feature.

 A mobile-first strategy is key